School of Visual Arts Admission Requirements

 How much a SVA Graduate make?

-The average annual salary of the SVA graduate after 4-6 years of graduation is USD 46459.
+The average annual salary of the graduate after 4-6 years of graduation is USD 46459.
 An average SVA graduate makes this much after 10 years of enrollment (4-6 years after graduation).

 The average annual income of a graduate in the United States is USD: 40595